cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-07-02-how-to-deploy-a-simple-spring-boot-application-in-gcp.md

 This means deploying it on the internet.[^1]
 I landed on Google Cloud Platform (GCP) for this task.
 Why?
-Well, GCP gives a nice starting credit of $100, and after that I only pay for what I use.
+Well, GCP in 2020 gives a nice starting credit of $100, and after that I only pay for what I use.
 That's the beauty of PaS and similar cloud services.
 My app is simple, and I don't expect it to have a lot of traffic, so I don't need a Kubernetes cluster to deal with scalability issues.
 I found the documentation for deploying a simple Spring Boot application on GCP a bit confusing.